NHMDenmark/Mass-Digitizer/documentation/Postprocessing_openRefine_steps.md

 4. We want to mark new taxon records that will be added to the taxon tree in Specify when importing so they can be checked.

-	First, column "newtaxonflag" is created based on column "taxondasscoid"  and is populated with "True" or "False" depending on whether or not the taxon has a taxonspID or taxondasscoID:
+	First, column "newtaxonflag" is created based on column "taxonspid" and is populated with "True" or "False" depending on whether or not the taxon has a taxonspid:

-	- Create column newtaxonflag at index 18 based on column taxondasscoid using expression `grel:if((value==null).or(cells['taxonspid'].value==''), 'True', 'False')`
+	- Create column newtaxonflag at index 18 based on column taxonspid using expression `grel:if((value==null).or(cells['taxonspid'].value==''), 'True', 'False')`

 	Then individual newtaxonflag columns are created for all taxonomic levels based on the values in the newly created "newtaxonflag" column and the rankID: